aimeenm/Whale-Identification/README.md

 To Do List:

+-Learn Basic OpenCV
+-Be able to identify if a photo contains a whale tail -isolate the whale tail
+-analyze that whale tail

 Find someone that knows what they are doing
 Look up tutorials on computer vision
 Look up tutorials on computer image recognition